Force (cereal): History

+British subsidiary

 In 1903 a British subsidiary of the Force Food Company was formed to import the cereal to Europe.
 A slightly modified version of Sunny Jim and his jingles caught the fancy of British consumers.
 A. C. Fincken, a former employee of the Force Food Company, set up an agency in 1910 to import American cereals to the UK.
 The cereal, and the Sunny Jim character achieved wide success in Britain, at its peak in 1930 selling 12.5 million packages.
 In 1932 the cereal was reintroduced into the United States by Herbert C. Rice, an Englishman involved in radio production in Buffalo.
 He introduced The H-Bar-O Rangers, a popular radio adventure serial for boys involving another permutation of the Sunny Jim character, and linked to an advertising campaign for the cereal.
 It didn't last.